Charul00/Investor-Research-Agents-System/README.md

 - Qdrant is used when configured; if it is unavailable, the backend falls back to the local RAG index.
 - The app has live status updates and realtime external data fetching, but not token-level SSE streaming yet.
 - Docker Compose currently provisions PostgreSQL only; frontend/backend still run as local dev processes.
-- Deployment is designed for Vercel + Render, but live URLs are optional for this assessment.
+- Configure live URLs and production credentials before releasing the application.